 - 2.41.
 In late 2014, BEA reintroduced the survey of new foreign direct investment in the United States, which had been discontinued in 2008 because of budgetary constraints.
 In addition to collecting information on the acquisition and establishment of U.S. business enterprises by foreign direct investors, the new version of the survey also collected information on the expansion of existing U.S. affiliates of foreign entities.
 This addition allowed for the measure of "greenfield" investment, which includes establishments and expansions of U.S. affiliates.
 Statistics from the reinstated survey were first published in 2015 and included first-year investment expenditures and planned total expenditures.
 Subsequent releases also included a comparison of future-year expenditures projected at the time that establishments or expansions were initiated with actual future-year expenditures. - 2.42.
-In May 2016, BEA updated and expanded an earlier study on trade in information and communications technology (ICT) services and potentially ICT-enabled services (or "digitally enabled" trade in services).
-This study used data underlying the existing trade in services statistics to produce aggregations, based on international guidelines, showing annual trade in ICT and potentially ICT-enabled services.
+In May 2016, BEA updated and expanded an earlier study on trade in information and communications technology (ICT) services and digitally deliverable services (the latter of which was at the time called trade in potentially ICT-enabled services).
+This study used data underlying the existing trade in services statistics to produce aggregations, based on international guidelines, showing annual trade in ICT and digitally deliverable services.
 In October 2016, these new statistics were added to the annual international services statistics, joining detailed trade in services statistics and statistics on services supplied through affiliates.